 We are very proud to have the support and involvement of numerous Olympic, international, and inspiring athletes, including:

-Lizzy Yarnold MBE – Cemented her place in sporting history after winning every major title in her sport of skeleton in just 407 days.
-Lizzy is the current Olympic, World, and European Champion.
+Lizzy Yarnold OBE – Cemented her place in sporting history after winning every major title (Olympics, World Championships, European Championships) in her sport of skeleton in just 407 days in 2014/5.
+With consecutive Olympic gold medals in 2014 and 2018, she is the most successful British Winter Olympian and the most successful Olympic Skeleton athlete of all time from any nation

 Charlotte Evans MBE – 2014 Winter Paralympic skiing gold medal winner who combined with partner Kelly Gallagher to win the Women’s Super G in Sochi.
 In the process, Charlotte and Kelly became the first-ever British gold medalists at a Winter Paralympics.